ibm-cloud-docs/hybrid-workloads/creating-satellite-locations.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating a satellite location
+# Creating a Satellite location
 {: #satellite_location}

 The first step to getting started with Satellite is to create a Satellite location.
 A Satellite location is a representation of an environment in your infrastructure provider, such as an on-prem data center or cloud.
 Locations are made up of compute sources, called hosts, from separate zones of your backing infrastructure environment.